Week 12 of the 2023 NFL season wrapped up with a terrific MNF matchup, and the latest Super Bowl odds feature a group of heavyweight teams at the top.

 Sportsbooks cash in big when the majority of bets come in on one side and that team loses.

 Fading the public tries to take advantage of the sportsbook’s inherent process of setting lines that produce the highest revenues for the house.
-To fade the public, simply bet against what the majority is doing.
+To fade the public, simply bet against what the majority of the public is doing.

-Super Bowl XIII, for example, featured the favored Pittsburgh Steelers opening at (-3.5) over the Dallas Cowboys.
+Super Bowl 13, for example, featured the favored Pittsburgh Steelers opening at (-3.5) over the Dallas Cowboys.
 As the game approached, the line moved to a (-4.5) spread.

 Bettors that took the Steelers (-3.5) and the Cowboys (+4.5) got paid big.
 Pittsburgh won the game 35-31, and the middling betting strategy played out to perfection for astute bettors.

-Super Bowl LVI will take place on Sunday, February 6, at SoFi Stadium in Inglewood, California.
-Kickoff will start between 6:19 and 6:40 PM EST.
+Super Bowl 58 will take place on Sunday, February 11, 2024, at Allegiant Stadium in Paradise, Nevada.
+Kickoff will occur between 6:19 and 6:40 PM ET.